CordellSmith/ICT397Carre/README.md

 Designed by Cordell Smith, Michael Bell and Jack Matters

-The skeleton game engine has code examples from the following repository 'https://github.com/gametutorials' and the license file has been added accordingly.
+The skeleton game engine contains code examples from the following repository 'https://github.com/gametutorials' and the license file has been added accordingly.